As a therapist, you’ve dedicated your professional life to supporting others.

-Missed appointments don’t simply cause a minor inconvenience.
+Missed therapy appointments don’t simply cause a minor inconvenience.
 They can dramatically impact the efficiency and effectiveness of an entire practice, draining resources and diminishing revenue.

 One recent study found that, collectively, missed appointments cost the U.S. medical system a total of $150 billion each year.
 So it’s nothing to scoff at.

 Common issues that arise from appointment scheduling problems:

 - Decreased efficiency (fewer patients treated per day)